juju/docs/src/en/credentials.md

 juju remove-credential aws bob
 ```

-### Setting a remote credential for a model
+### Changing a remote credential for a model

-To set what remote credential should be used for a model the `set-credential`
+To change what remote credential should be used for a model the
-command (`v.2.5.0`) is available.
-For instance, to have remote credential 'bob'
+`set-credential` command (`v.2.5.0`) is available to the controller admin or
+the model owner.
+For instance, to have remote credential 'bob' be used for
-be used for model 'trinity' (for cloud 'aws'):
+model 'trinity' (for cloud 'aws'):

 ```bash
 juju set-credential -m trinity aws bob